 What would Initiative 732 accomplish?

-Initiative 732 is a revenue-neutral carbon tax that is designed to move the state toward two important goals — cleaner energy and fairer taxes.
+Initiative 732 is designed to move the state toward two important goals — cleaner energy and fairer taxes.

 At the same time, I-732 will lower sales taxes.
 Washington has the most regressive tax code in the nation.
 People with the lowest incomes pay the greatest percentage of their income in taxes.
 I-732 would be a strong step towards making our tax code more progressive.